 Snow is a well-regarded alternative to ARC with tons of positive feedback from its users.
 There are plenty of whitening products that are cheaper, but Snow is known for delivering long-lasting professional results.
 A single kit promises whiter teeth for a whole year, and instead of purchasing a new kit the following year, you can just order gel refills and reuse the same kit.

-If you're intrigued, go to our review for a more in-depth look at why Snow is one the best kits available, or have a look at their website for current deals.
+If you're intrigued, have a look at their website for current deals.

 Table of contents